winter3angle/dumbsec/content/oscp-prep/htb-bashed.md

 Notice that while the `test.py` owned by scriptmanager:scriptmanager, `test.txt` is owned and only writable by root.
-This is a direct hint that `test.py` might have been executing with root privileges in some way, first though that there is a cron job that runs it.
-I found nothing useful in cron folders, crontab file or `/var/log` so I've uploaded [pspy](https://github.com/DominicBreuker/pspy) and my hypothesis turned to be right:
+This is a direct hint that `test.py` might have been executing with root privileges in some way, first thought was that there is a cron job that runs it.
+I found nothing useful in cron folders, crontab file or `/var/log` so I've uploaded [pspy](https://github.com/DominicBreuker/pspy) and my hypothesis turned out to be right:

 ![cron hit](/cstatic/htb-bashed/cron.png)